 Whole House Systems For Iron Removal & Manganese Removal

 High levels of iron will leave an orange/rust stain on plumbing fixtures and build-up inside pipes, while Manganese typically leaves dark brown or black stains and build-up.
 Both of these minerals can show up in particulate or dissolved form.
 A properly designed and installed water softener will achieve both Iron and Manganese removal from your water supply.
 There are conditions where other contaminants present in the water or certain pH levels may make this task more difficult; however, it is rare that a solution to the problem cannot be attained.
 If you have an elevated level of Iron or Manganese in your water supply, the benefits of a whole home water softening system are numerous!

 The difference in water quality after iron removal and managanes removal is noticeable in the shower and bathroom immediately.
 There will no longer be residue from impurities, so your skin will feel smoother and your hair softer and brighter.
 Bathtubs, showers and sinks will be easier to clean because there will be less scum and build-up.

 Kitchen sinks, coffee makers, and ice machines can all be fed higher quality, filtered water.
-Your food will become more flavorful and increase in nutrient value because of the lack of contaminants.
-Foods and drinks made primarily with water will taste much better when the main ingredient is cleaner!
+Your food will become more flavorful because of the lack of contaminants.
+Drinks made primarily with water will taste better as well!

 Water Using Appliances Become More Efficient

-Your appliances, including the washing machine, water heater and dishwasher, will run much more efficiently and likely last longer if they’re using conditioned water.
-Your clothes will be softer and brighter, your water heater won’t expend as much energy and dishes will be clean and spotless with a whole house water filtration system!
+Your appliances, including the washing machine, water heater and dishwasher, will run much more efficiently and likely last longer if they’re using softened water.
+Your clothes will feel softer and appear brighter, your water heater won’t expend as much energy and dishes will be clean and spot-free with a whole house water softener system!

 DISSOLVED Iron in Water